 Magento Enterprise vs Shopify, which platform do you prefer?
 After all, these leading players in the ecommerce market are best-suited for very different types of businesses.

-If you are looking for a solution with unlimited features and scalable to handle your business growth, Magento is the best choice.
+If you are looking for a solution with unlimited features and scalability to handle your business growth, Magento is the best choice.
 Magento is the right solution for large companies and enterprises, which require advanced functionality and a high level of customization.
-Bear in mind that there are not so many qualified Magento 2 developers out there, so make sure you hire a Magento development company that has enough expertise to handle your project.
+Bear in mind that there are not so many qualified Magento 2 developers out there, so make sure you hire a certified Magento development company that has enough expertise to handle your project.